 - 2 tbsp eggless vanilla custard powder

-- 3 tbsp almond milk taken from the above 2.5 cups
+- 3 tbsp almond milk or regular milk taken from the above 2.5 cups

 - 1.5 or 2 cups chopped mixed seasonal fruits